DemonDia/fastapi_python_test/README.md

 2. Open the project in VSC
 3. In your terminal, type this in CLI:
 ```
+pip freeze > requirements.txt
 pip install -r requirements.txt
 ```

+NOTE:
+- pip freeze > requirements.txt creates a 'requirement.txt' file and then adds dependencies of the project inside 'requirements.txt'
-NOTE: this downloads the dependencies stated in the requirements.txt
+- this downloads the dependencies stated in the requirements.txt

 ### Running the project (for testing):
 To run the main API, type the following in your terminal: